Federal Minimum Wage Through History, Plus Sundry Thoughts

 Federal Minimum Wage Through History

 Let’s remind ourselves of what the federal minimum wage numbers have been throughout history.
-Here’s a table showing the actual minimum wage between 1939 and 2009 (source: Wikipedia):
+Here’s a table showing the actual minimum wage between 1939 up to the current year:

 Year Wage Year Wage